-- 1. The factor of safety of 1.00 calculated for the undrained slope is based upon 'backanalyses' of observed slope behaviour.
-Provided that the same method of analysis and shear strength parameters are used for the stability analysis of the same slope with different groundwater conditions, the ratio of the factors of safety is a very reliable indicator of the change in slope stability, even if the absolute values of the factor of safety are not accurate.
-Consequently, the degree of uncertainty, which must be allowed in slope designs, where no back-analyses have been performed, can be minimized and a lower factor of safety accepted. - 2.
-The groundwater levels in the slope were reduced by drainage to lower than the prereservoir conditions.
-The stability of the slope is at least as good, if not better than, these pre-reservoir conditions.
-This slope is considered to have withstood several significant earthquakes during the 10,000 years since the last episode of glaciation which is responsible for the present valley shape. - 3.
+- 2. The groundwater levels in the slope were reduced by drainage to lower than the prereservoir conditions and the stability of the slope is at least as good if not better than these pre-reservoir conditions.
+This particular slope is considered to have withstood several significant earthquakes during the 10,000 years since the last episode of glaciation which is responsible for the present valley shape. - 3.
 Possibly the most significant indicator of an improvement in stability, for both the Downie Slide and Dutchman's Ridge, has been a significant reduction in the rate of down-slope movement which has been monitored for the past 25 years.
 In the case of the Downie Slide, this movement has practically ceased.
-At Dutchman's Ridge, the movements are significantly lower, and, it is anticipated that they will stabilize when the drainage system has been in operation for a few more years.
+At Dutchman's Ridge, the movements are significantly slower and it is anticipated that they will stabilize when the drainage system has been in operation for a few more years.